VictorHLara/Simple-MySQL/README.md

 ⛁ Creation, Insertion and Consultation in a pets adoption system database.

-📉 Chen and Relational Diagrams relatory.
+📉 Chen and Relational Diagrams.

+📚 Data report.